ComfyUI Review

 • Local use still depends on your machine, and the project documentation explicitly discusses GPU types, VRAM, and CPU fallback tradeoffs.

-• Cloud pricing is usage-based through credits and workflow runtime, so heavy experimentation can get expensive faster than a flat one-click generator.
+• Cloud pricing is usage-based, so heavy experimentation can get expensive faster than flat-fee generators.

 Should you use it?

-Best for: Building repeatable image or video generation pipelines where you need to swap models, inspect each step, and rerun the same graph later.
-It is especially strong when you are turning a rough prompt experiment into a workflow other people can reuse without rebuilding it from scratch.
+Building repeatable image or video pipelines where you need to inspect steps and rerun the same graph later.

 Is it worth the price?